Palu: Demographics

-The region's native Kaili people form the majority of he city's population, and there are significant populations of Bugis and Minahasan migrants from neighboring provinces, who mostly work as traders and government workers.
+The region's native Kaili people form the majority of the city's population, and there are significant populations of Bugis, Mandar, and Minahasan migrants from neighboring provinces, who mostly work as traders and government workers.
 There are small populations of Chinese Indonesians and Arab Indonesians, as well as other ethnicities from all over Indonesia such as Batak, Javanese, Malays, and Minangkabau.
 As a capital city and an economic center, Palu attracts migrants looking for economic opportunities from all around Indonesia.
+The language used today is mainly Indonesian language which is also the national language.
+In addition, the indigenous people uses the Kaili language, as well as immigrant languages that have been spoken significantly since ancient times, such as Bugis and Mandar.
+In the history of the development of Palu, even since the time of the kingdom and the spread of Islam in Palu Bay area, Malay has been used as a lingua franca and religious learning there, especially used by the nobility, this variety is known as Palu Malay which has developed since 1800 to 1900 brought by the Mandar and Bugis peoples.
+Then came the variety of Malay creole or low language based on Manado Malay which is currently most commonly used in Palu, also in central and northern Sulawesi in general.